 Kim has had the honour of assisting many re-known choreographers including Matthew Clark, Gino Berti, Jeff Dimitriou, Trudy Moffatt, and Sean Cheeseman.
 She continues to train, adjudicate, and teach master classes across North America.
-She was the choreographer of the Canadian National Jazz and Modern Team in 2010 / 2011 alongside Jacques Monfiston, and is also a choreographer for World Performers Canada, and the Five Star Dance Company.
+She was the choreographer of the Gold Medal winning, Canadian National Jazz and Modern Team in 2010 / 2011 alongside Jacques Monfiston.
+Kim is a choreographer of the World Performer's Canada Dance Team.
+Her routines received a Gold, Silver and Bronze medal standing, as well as, receiving the award for "Most Outstanding Group in both Junior and Senior Divisions, in all dance disciplines" for her Senior Tap Large Formation.
 You can also find Kim teaching guest classes at Metro Movement Dance Studio (Toronto), and at the new Millennium Dance Centre (Toronto), in various disciplines of dance.

 Brendan De Santis, is an accomplished dancer and award-winning choreographer originally hailing from London, Ontario.
 Brendan was also the Artistic Director at Jazz be Nimble located in Vaughn Ontario.